BradleyA/markit/README.md

     edit testfiles/sample.sh

 Run ./markit to tag, commit, and push the change in testfiles/sample.sh to your repository.
 Enter the next version number when prompted and a brief description of the change to testfiles/sample.sh.
-You will be prompted for your GitHub password when git pushes testfiles/sample.sh to your remote repository.  **That is it!**
+You will be prompted for your GitHub password when git pushes testfiles/sample.sh to your remote Git repository.  **That is it!**

     ./markit